Home HVAC Filters 101: Size Comparisons, Types, and Filter Brands

-- Restrict more airflow than a fiberglass filter, putting a strain on your HVAC system
+- Restrict more airflow into your HVAC systems air handler than a fiberglass filter, putting a strain on your HVAC equipment

-A pleated air filter's media follows a folding pattern, which creates increased surface area, and in turn, allows more air to flow while maintaining the air quality.
-On the other hand, a fiberglass filter has a minimal surface area and filters out larger particles like dust and lint and is not very effective.
+A pleated air filter's media follows a folding pattern, which creates increased surface area, and in turn, allows more air flow while maintaining the quality of air.
+On the other hand, a fiberglass filter has a minimal surface area, and furnace filters out larger particles like dust and lint and is not very effective.

 - Last longer